sliitsesc/Year4-Sem1/MADD/Model Paper Answers - 2021.md

 26. **Briefly explain why Generics are used in Swift.**

+Generics code enables us to write flexible and reusable functions and any type of requirements that we define.

 27. **What is the name of the Garbage Collection process found in iOS?
 Briefly explain how it works.**

+Automatic Reference Counting (ARC) - ARC automatically frees up the memory used by class instances when those instances are no longer needed. if a object refered to another count will increased.

 28. **Explain Cropping, Letterboxing and Pillarboxing.
 (Images are accepted with a description.**

+- Cropping - The cropping controls allow you a great degree of flexibility and versatility
+- Letterboxing -
+- Pillaboxing -

 29. **Briefly explain what are the application states of an iOS App. (images are accepted with a description)**